percona/grafana-dashboards/CONTRIBUTING.md

 6. Make changes to the code in your branch.

-7. Make commit.
-It is essential to calls commit correctly.
-Use a formula: "[JIRA_ISSUE_ID] What has done."
+7. Make a commit.
+It is essential to call commit correctly.
+Use the following formula: "[JIRA_ISSUE_ID] What has done."

     Example